Whitewood is basically a wood that comes from the tulip tree, which is also known as yellow poplar, tulip poplar, fiddle

 The main characteristics of whitewood that make it such a popular choice among builders are as follows:

-- Tulip trees that produce whitewood feature straight, long trunks that are capable of growing over 160 feet in some cases.
+- Tulip trees that produce whitewood feature straight, long trunks capable of growing over 160 feet in some cases.

-- When found in their natural habitat, the trees often grow as high as 200 feet.
+- The trees often grow as high as 200 feet when found in their natural habitat.
 Due to the height, a single tree can yield large amounts of lumber, meaning fewer trees that need to be cut down.

 - Whitewood is known to grow quickly, making it a sustainable and eco-friendly choice for builders.